okta/okta-signin-widget/README.md

     cd okta-signin-widget
     ```

-2. [Install Bundler](http://bundler.io/) if you don't already have it, and then install our Ruby dependencies.
+2. Install our Node dependencies.

     ```bash
-    gem install bundler
-    bundle install
-    ```

-3. Install our Node dependencies.

-    ```bash
     yarn install
     ```

-4. Create a `.widgetrc` file in the `okta-signin-widget` directory with an entry for `baseUrl`.
+3. Create a `.widgetrc` file in the `okta-signin-widget` directory with an entry for `baseUrl`.

     ```javascript
     {